Catholic Near East Welfare Association: Early years

 In the wake of the destruction of World War I, Pope Benedict XV and later Pope Pius XI, recognized the need for spiritual and material aid across Europe.
 This push for relief was specifically oriented towards Russia and Eastern Europe as they experienced a series of famines between 1921 and 1923.

 In 1924, a dynamic Irish chaplain who had served British troops during World War I, Monsignor Richard Barry-Doyle arrived in New York at the behest of Father Paul Wattson, a Franciscan Friar of the Atonement, who enlisted the priest to raise funds for the humanitarian activities of Greek Catholic Bishop George Calavassy, the apostolic exarch in Constantinople.

 In 1926, Pope Pius XI united Catholic organizations working in the region under the "Catholic Near East Welfare Association," centralizing and strengthening Catholic relief.
 Rather than being specifically oriented to Russia, the organization rapidly expanded to cover the entirety of what was then known as the "Near East."

 Pontifical Mission for Palestine

 Pope Pius XII in 1949, in the aftermath of the 1948 Arab–Israeli War, formed the Pontifical Mission for Palestine to focus relief efforts in Palestine, under the administration of CNEWA.
 Temporary emergency operations continued as the region only further destabilized, while CNEWA expanded to Lebanon and Iraq in response to their own respective national crises.
+The Pontifical Mission commemorated 75 years of this mission in April 2024.

 Present Day

-In June 2011, Monsignor John E. Kozar was appointed by Archbishop Timothy Michael Dolan, the President of the United States Conference of Catholic Bishops and Archbishop of the Archdiocese of New York, as President of CNEWA and the Pontifical Mission for Palestine.
-The appointment was confirmed by Pope Benedict XVI in September 2011.
+In 2020 Monsignor Peter I. Vaccari was appointed by Cardinal Timothy M. Dolan of New York, Chair and Treasurer of the Board of Trustees of CNEWA/PMP, as the president of CNEWA and the Pontifical Mission for Palestine (PMP), succeeding Msgr.
+John E. Kozar.

+Prior to this nomination and election, Msgr.
+Vaccari served as rector of St. Joseph Seminary in Dunwoodie, New York.
+Since being ordained as a priest in 1977 he has served as a parish priest, seminary professor, chaplain with the Air Force Reserve, and rector of the seminary of the Immaculate Conception in Huntington, Long Island.